amitdas022/application-demo/README.md

 ### 2\.
 Okta Management API Access (API Token)

--   **Purpose**: To allow the backend (`/api/okta-user-management.js`) to perform administrative actions on Okta users and groups programmatically.
+-   **Purpose**: To allow the backend (`/api/okta-user-management.js`) to perform administrative actions on Okta users and groups programmatically, **only when requested by an authorized end-user.**

 -   **Credentials Used (from `.env`):** `OKTA_API_TOKEN`, `AUTH0_DOMAIN` (Okta domain).

 -   **Flow**:

-    1. The `/api/okta-user-management.js` endpoint needs to perform an action (e.g., list users, assign a user to a group).
+    1. An **authenticated end-user** (e.g., an administrator logged into your frontend) makes a request to a user management function in your frontend (e.g., "Load Users", "Create User").

+    2. Your frontend (`app.js`) sends this request to your backend endpoint (`/api/okta-user-management`), including the **end-user's `access_token`** in the `Authorization: Bearer` header.

+    3. Your backend (`/api/okta-user-management.js`) receives the request.
+Before processing it, it performs **server-side authorization**:
+        * It extracts the `access_token` from the request header.
+        * It calls Okta's `/oauth2/default/v1/userinfo` endpoint, presenting the end-user's `access_token`.
+        * Okta's `/userinfo` endpoint validates the `access_token` and returns the end-user's claims, including their `groups` (roles).
+        * Your backend checks if the `groups` claim contains the 'Admin' role.
+        * If the token is invalid, expired, or the user is not an admin, the backend immediately sends an appropriate error response (e.g., 401 Unauthorized, 403 Forbidden) to the frontend.

+    4.  **If the end-user is authorized (i.e., confirmed as an 'Admin'):**
-    2. It uses the `OKTA_API_TOKEN` (an SSWS token) directly in the `Authorization` header of its requests to the Okta Management API (e.g., `GET /api/v1/users`, `PUT /api/v1/groups/{groupId}/users/{userId}`).
+        * Your backend then uses its own, securely stored `OKTA_API_TOKEN` (an SSWS token) directly in the `Authorization: SSWS` header to make the actual administrative API call to the Okta Management API (e.g., `GET /api/v1/users`, `PUT /api/v1/groups/{groupId}/users/{userId}`).
-        No separate token exchange is needed for this SSWS token as it's long-lived.
+        * Okta performs the requested management operation.
+        * The backend returns the result to the frontend.

 Prerequisites
 -------------